 The Role Assessment Plan (a point factor job evaluation plan) is the tool that allows employers to describe the jobs in their organizations.
 The Role Assessment Plan provides a means of establishing an equitable hierarchy of jobs within an organization, as well as a comparison of jobs across the health sector.
 The hierarchy of jobs is determined by assessing the skill, effort, responsibility and working conditions inherent in all jobs in HEABC member organizations.
-A copy of the Role Assessment Plan is included in Appendix B. The factors employed in assessing the skill, effort, responsibility and working conditions are described in the table that follows.
+The factors employed in assessing the skill, effort, responsibility and working conditions are described in the table that follows.